https://LauverSystems.com/

 I have.
 At a major corporation I taught myself, from scratch (learning how to log on), to be a mainframe computer systems analyst.
 That box was the size of 8 full size refrigerators, densely packed with chips, disk drives the size of washing machines, and supported up to 10,000 users.
 One day I bought a little toy called a "PC" (no wonder they call 'em microcomputers), and it's been the same ever since.

 There are several goodies I wrote of necessity and some just for fun.
-If you're tempted to appropriate my code for yourself, I'd like to suggest a different approach: study it and understand the concept behind it, then improve it and write your own code.
-In any case, I ask only that you include an acknowledgement citing LauverSystems.com as the source of the concept.
+Though I can't stop you from appropriating my code, I do ask that you include an acknowledgement citing LauverSystems.com as the source of the concept.
+I even credit AIs when I use their stuff.

 Michigan!